proxmox/ceph/ceph/doc/radosgw/notifications.rst

     ``application/x-www-form-urlencoded``.

+.. _Create a Topic:

 Create a Topic
 ``````````````

 This creates a new topic.
 Provide the topic with push endpoint parameters,
 which will be used later when a notification is created.
 A response is
 generated.
-A successful response includes the the topic's `ARN
+A successful response includes the topic's `ARN
 <https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html>`_
 (the "Amazon Resource Name", a unique identifier used to reference the topic).
 To update a topic, use the same command that you used to create it (but when